Joc Pederson Player Props: Giants vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.4 K/9, which ranks 21st in the league.
+- The 8.7 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in the league.

-- The Royals have a 3.63 team ERA that ranks 10th across all MLB pitching staffs.
+- The Royals have the 10th-ranked team ERA across all MLB pitching staffs (3.78).

-- Royals pitchers combine to rank 12th in baseball in home runs given up (seven total, 0.9 per game).
+- Royals pitchers combine to rank 12th in baseball in home runs given up (eight total, 0.9 per game).

-- The Royals will look to Singer (1-0) in his second start of the season.
+- Bubic (0-1) gets the start for the Royals, his second of the season.

-- His last appearance was on Monday against the Toronto Blue Jays, when the righty tossed five innings, surrendering one earned run while giving up two hits.
+- His last time out came on Tuesday against the Toronto Blue Jays, when the left-hander went five innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.